 All of this was adjacent to the Key West Butterfly and Nature Conservatory, and only a hot skip from the iconic Southernmost Point buoy.

 Things to See – Southernmost Point

 Following tradition, well that’s what I’ve heard; I had to take time out of my poolside lounging to visit the Southernmost Point.
-Even though it’s there and you shouldn’t miss it, I almost walked right pass this brightly coloured 10ft concrete buoy until.
-I saw the masses of tourist queuing to take a photo next to it – I was distracted by a deliciously pineapple flavour snow cone I had just brought from a stall near by.
+Even though it’s there and you shouldn’t miss it, I almost walked right past this brightly coloured 10ft concrete buoy until.
+I saw the masses of tourist queuing to take a photo next to it – I was distracted by a delicious pineapple flavour snow cone I had just bought from a stall nearby.

 The buoy has been there since 1983 and mark as the southernmost point in the USA.
 However, the true southernmost point in the USA is Ballast Key, a privately owned island just west of Key West.

 To beat the queue of tourist, go in the morning.

 You will definitely learn a few interesting facts about the great American Author, Ernest Hemingway, from the building where he sat and wrote his greatest masterpieces in, to his three scandalous marriages and love of cats.
 The museum is now a U.S. National Historic Landmark and the home of approximately 50 polydactyls (six-toed) cats, which are direct descendants of Hemingway’s own cats.